 Applications for benefits: Occupational Injuries Section, Department of Social Protection, Áras Mhic Dhiarmada, Store Street, Dublin 1.

 Medical Assessment Criteria for Chronic Pain - know your rights

 Medical Assessment Criteria for Chronic Pain

 People with Chronic Pain who have an outstanding compensation claim or have an income protection policy or even seeking a social welfare benefit have been in the past sent to healthcare professionals who do not have training in Pain Medicine.
-People have been sent to orthopaedic consultants, osteopaths and even physiotherapists none of whom are specialists in Pain Medicine.
-Would you expect someone with a heart problem to be assessed by a neurologist?
-Obviously not and therefore we believe you should only be assessed by a specialist in the field of Pain Medicine.
+Chronic Pain Ireland believes you should only be assessed by a specialist in the field of Pain Medicine.
 The following is an extract from the Irish Medical Council’s newsletter.

 Pain Medicine: What you need to know:

 The Medical Council recognises 57 medical specialties for the purposes of specialist registration in Ireland.
-Five new specialties have been recognised in the past two years, and this article explains the specialty of Pain Medicine, which was recognised in 2014.
+This article explains the specialty of Pain Medicine, which was recognised in 2014.

 What is Pain Medicine?

 Pain Medicine involves the diagnosis and treatment of patients with chronic pain (lasting more than 3 months), cancer pain and the prevention of acute pain (classically postoperative pain) becoming chronic.
 It is practiced internationally on a multidisciplinary basis informed by the latest developments in neuroscience.